Lamonby

-Lamonby is an agricultural hamlet in the Eden district, in the county of Cumbria, England, about 2 km from the edge of the Lake District National Park.
+Lamonby is an agricultural hamlet in the Westmorland and Furness district, in the county of Cumbria, England, about 2 km from the edge of the Lake District National Park.
 It is located near the B5305 road and the village of Skelton, in whose parish it lies.
 Public transport and social or commercial facilities are absent there.
 The surname Lamonby originates from the hamlet.

 History

 The name "Lambenemy" is recorded for the hamlet in 1257.
 Limestone was quarried at Lamonby in earlier centuries.
 A topographical dictionary of 1808 records 43 houses and 244 inhabitants.